YaasirM/Automobile_sales_visualisation/README.md

 | 1/31/1980 | 1980 | Jan | 1 | 108.24 | 0.5 | 27483.571 | 1558 | 7 | 60.223 | 0.01 | 5.4 | 456 | Supperminicar | Georgia |

-To see the data set that was used for this project, you can find it [here](https://github.com/YaasirM/Automobile_sales_visualisation/blob/main/assets/historical_automobile_sales.csv)
+To see the full data set that was used for this project, you can find it [here](https://github.com/YaasirM/Automobile_sales_visualisation/blob/main/assets/historical_automobile_sales.csv)

 ## Task
 The task of this project is to do a few of the following: